Juneau, Alaska, is the most unusual state capital! You can’t drive there—this charming little port is accessible only by air or sea.

 Q1: Where do cruise ships dock in Juneau, Alaska?

-The docks of Juneau are testaments of smart planning.
+The docks of Juneau are testaments to smart planning.
 Cruise ships dock at the southern end of downtown Juneau.
-There are multiple berths to accommodate large and small cruise vessels, like the Cruise Ship Terminal, South Franklin Street Dock, Marine Park, and AJ Dock.
+Multiple berths accommodate large and small cruise vessels, such as the Cruise Ship Terminal, South Franklin Street Dock, Marine Park, and AJ Dock.

-All these docks are connected by a boardwalk, that’s more like a promenade.
-You can find a large assortment of shops, restaurants, and cafes along the port.
+A boardwalk connects all these docks, which is more like a promenade.
+You can find many shops, restaurants, and cafes along the port.
 From there, you can take the Mt.
 Roberts Tramway, which provides access to the mountain.

 Q2: How far is downtown Juneau from the cruise port?

 The cruise docks are pretty close to downtown Juneau.
-Most places are a 5-15 minute walk from the docks, with many destinations located right at the port.
+Most places are a 5-15 minute walk from the docks, and many destinations are located right at the port.

 Q3: What is the weather like in Juneau?